+352 2456-1

 Must-do

-• Sicily is dotted with small islands all around its coast.
-Some are very touristic and others are more secret.
-Favignana, off the coast of Trapani, is part of the Aegadian archipelago.
-Dotted with unexpected coves and translucent waters, it has a charming and exotic flair and looks a little bit like the end of the world.
-All you have to do is take the ferry.
-Discovering the island on your bicycle is an excellent option to take the necessary time and stop wherever you like to enjoy each moment.
+• Sicily is dotted with small islands all around its coastline.
+Some are very popular with tourists, while others are a little more secret.
+Favignana, off the coast of Trapani, is part of the Aegadian Islands and is a delightful change of scenery.
+With its unsuspected coves and translucent waters, it has an other-worldly feeling.
+Just hop on the ferry to get there and then pick up a bike, so you can take the time to stop wherever you like and savour the moment.

 Must-see

-• In Sicily, you will come across magical places where, for a moment, time seems to stand still...
-The Marsala Salt Works are one of them!
-At nightfall, the horizon reveals an extraordinary range of colours.
-Enjoy this intense moment and the spectacle of pink flamingos resting on the water in front of white salt dunes and windmills still in operation.
-Enjoy the breathtaking sunset!
+• Sicily is home to some magical places where, for a moment, time seems to stand still...
+The Marsala saltworks are one of them!
+As night falls, the horizon lights up in an extraordinary range of colours.
+Enjoy the unique spectacle of pink flamingos resting on the water in front of white salt dunes and still-functioning windmills.
+It's a truly breathtaking sunset!

-• The ancient theatre of Taormina has served for theatre performances since Greek antiquity.
-This exceptional place offering perfect acoustics is still the stage for plays, concerts and even ballets.
-Enjoy these artistic performance under the Sicilian sky filled with stars as well as the magical view of the Etna in the background.
+Taormina's ancient theatre has been used for performances since Greek times.
+This exceptional venue with its impeccable acoustics is still used as a stage for plays, concerts and even ballets.
+Admire the spectacle of nature and the grandeur of the art under the starry Sicilian sky, with a magical view of Mount Etna in the background.

 Excursions